The Premier League transfers set to be completed before start of 24/25

-Zubimendi, Todibo, Solanke and more: Premier League transfers set to be completed before start of 2024/25
+Zubimendi, Neto, Solanke and more: Premier League transfers set to be completed before start of 2024/25

 Julian Alvarez is leaving the English top flight and so too Conor Gallagher, while Dominic Solanke might swap Bournemouth for Spurs before the new campaign starts